-2022-2023 Goals
+2023-2024 Goals

-Avenue City R-IX School District 2022-2023 Annual Goals:
+Avenue City R-IX School District 2023-2024 Annual Goals:

-- The district will continue to focus on student achievement and work to ensure increased performance on local, state, and national assessments. - The district will put special emphasis on improvement in reading as we strive to have each student reading on or above grade level. - District facilities will provide a safe and positive learning environment. - The district will continue to update technology, strive to integrate the use of technology to improve instruction, and model for students the appropriate uses of technology. - The district will continue to monitor the state's ever-changing expectation in regard to learning standards and will determine the appropriate alignment with the local curriculum. - The district will provide uninterrupted instruction throughout the 2022-23 school year.
+- The district will continue to focus on student achievement and work to ensure increased performance on local, state, and national assessments. - The district will put special emphasis on improvement in reading as we strive to have each student reading on or above grade level. - District facilities will provide a safe and positive learning environment. - The district will continue to update technology, strive to integrate the use of technology to improve instruction, and model for students the appropriate uses of technology. - The district will continue to monitor the state's ever-changing expectation in regard to learning standards and will determine the appropriate alignment with the local curriculum.

-District Thilosophy
+District Philosophy